Keeping competitive sport at the heart of schools and providing more young people with the opportunity to compete and achieve their personal best.

 The Young Leader programme, meanwhile, is organised at a borough level by the local School Games Organisers.
 If you are looking for more opportunities to volunteer visit our volunteering section.

-This year, the programme sees changes made to its format to help ensure it is relevant to more children and young people and their lives today, allowing more of them to achieve their potential through sport and physical activity.
+This year, the School Games sees changes made to its format to help ensure it is relevant to more children and young people and their lives today, allowing more of them to achieve their potential through sport and physical activity.